PA breaks with perfection culture to lead a new generation

 She warns against overvaluing physical presence:

-“Of course if a consultant disappears completely over a longer period it becomes a problem, but you have to be careful not to let physical visibility dominate too much.
-After all, we make a living by being out with clients.”
+“Of course if an employee disappears completely over a longer period it becomes a problem, but organisations have to be careful not to let physical visibility dominate too much.
+After all, many companies make a living by being out with clients.”

 A key challenge remains client expectations, especially in more traditional environments:

-When starting a new project, our advice is usually that you need to be very present with the client and put in many hours until you have built trust.
-Once the client has seen the value you create, you can gradually introduce more flexibility.”
+When starting a new project, our advice is usually that you need to be very present with the client until you have built trust.
+Once the client has seen the value you create, you may gradually introduce more flexibility.”

 Performance ultimately creates freedom:

-“When you deliver, most clients actually accept almost anything.
+“When you deliver, you become more trusted by clients.
 My own experience is that some of those who perform best with us are also those who are very good at managing their time.”

 Another central theme is the downside of perfectionism among younger consultants: